polimi-ispl/viola/README.md

 - Eventual DC voltage/current source name can be left unaltered (V1, V2, etc.).
 - Do not assign the same name to different components (e.g., having two resistors named "R1" will give an error).
 - Do not rename the nodes (leave the SPICE labeling: N001, N002, etc.).
 To specify the output node in MATLAB main write down the right node from LTspice and specify it as a string (e.g., "N005").
-- Use only SPICE suffixes for defining the order of magnitude of parameters, e.g., mu, Meg, p, etc.
 - Custom element names must be declared as follows: D (diodes), Dser (diode series), Dap (antiparallel diodes), Plin (lin potentiometers), Plog (log potentiometers), Pilog (inv-logc potentiometers), OA (ideal opamps).
 Then, a number has to be added after each label to distinguish the different components.
 - Specify diode parameters in the following order: Is, eta, Vth, Rs, Rp (e.g., Is=4.352n eta=1.905 Vth=25.8563m Rs=1m Rp=1Meg).
 - Series and antiparallel combinations on diodes also require the addition of the parameter n (to account for the number of diodes in series).